DM-AirTech/VertiMonitor/README.md

 You can choose to provide both the Aircraft ID and the Parameters, or only the Aircraft ID (user-defined).
 If you choose to provide only the Aircraft ID, the Parameters will be autofilled from our database.

+You can find more information on the API documentation [here](https://www.dm-airtech.eu/RTP/Vertimonitor_api_doc) but this requires you to have an account registered.
+Please head [here](https://www.dm-airtech.eu/Account/Register) to register a new account.

-For detailed usage instructions, refer to the different methods listed below:
+For detailed usage instructions please refer to the different methods listed below:

 Note: -p is required if and only if -i is set to "user-defined".